Renovamen/StockBot/README.md

 In fact this database is not necessary.
-If you don't to do these database operations, you can find the API  providing each province and city’s code here: https://www.juhe.cn/docs/api/id/39.
+If you don't want to do these database operations, you can try this API providing each province and city’s code: https://www.juhe.cn/docs/api/id/39.